SciML/Catalyst.jl/README.md

 jsol = solve(jprob, SSAStepper())
 ```

-Finer control over the generation of such models can be obtained explicitly
+Finer control over the generation of such models can be obtained by explicitly
 converting the `ReactionSystem` to another system type and then constructing a
 problem.
 For example
 ```julia